MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ScaleR provides a data file format (.xdf) designed to be very efficient for reading arbitrary rows and columns.
 To convert the *AirlineDemoSmall.csv* text file into the .xdf data format, use the function *rxImport*.
 Using this function, you can convert the string column, *DayOfWeek*, to a factor variable.

-1. Create a variable named `sampleDataDir` representing the input file in the sample data directory.
+1. Enter the following command to create a variable named `sampleDataDir` representing the input file in the sample data directory.
 The location of this directory is stored as an option.
 It is initialized to the location of the *SampleData* directory included in the **RevoScaleR** package.
 You can use the **rxGetOption** function to retrieve this location and store it as `sampleDataDir`.

     ~~~~
     sampleDataDir <- rxGetOption("sampleDataDir")
     ~~~~

 2. The *rxImport* function uses the current working directory to store the imported data.
-To see this location, use the R function *getwd()*:
+To see this location, use the R function *getwd()*.
+The output will be something like "C:/Users/<your-name>/documents/visual studio 2015/projects/<folder-name>/<file-name>".

 	~~~~
     getwd()
     ~~~~

-3. Set the input file, and then use *rxImport* to import the text file into an .xdf file named *ADS* in your current working directory.
+3. Enter the following script to set the input file and use *rxImport* to import the text file into an .xdf file named *ADS* in your current working directory.

     ~~~~
 	inputFile <- file.path(sampleDataDir, "AirlineDemoSmall.csv")